Benchrest rules

 proposed rule change must be delayed until three years since the last board vote.
 If the

-the proposed changed to the Editor for inclusion in the next issue of the Fouling Shot.
+proposed changed to the Editor for inclusion in the next issue of the Fouling Shot.
+Members

-Members will have thirty days after the notice is published to comment to board members.
+will have thirty days after the notice is published to comment to board members.
+After the

-After the thirty-day comment period, the Board of Directors may choose to discuss and
+thirty-day comment period, the Board of Directors may choose to discuss and vote on the

-vote on the change by email or wait until the next annual meeting.
-The Board of Directors
+change by email or wait until the next annual meeting.
+The Board of Directors may make

-may make minor amendments either by email or during the Annual Meeting to proposed
+minor amendments either by email or during the Annual Meeting to proposed rule changes to

-rule changes to avoid the necessity of having to make minor changes and present them the
+avoid the necessity of having to make minor changes and present them the following year.
+The

-following year.
-The Secretary will then send the changes to the Editor for publishing in the
+Secretary will then send the changes to the Editor for publishing in the official journal.

 Section 16 ADDING A NEW CLASS OF COMPETITION